PacketAnglers/atd-avd-l2ls-campus/README.md

 ## STEP #1 - Install AVD and Modules

-Launch the Progammability IDE and start a new terminal session and run the following installation script.
+Launch the Progammability IDE (lefthand column of Lab Topology) and start a new terminal session and run the following installation script.
 This will prep your host with AVD and install module requirements.

 ``` bash
 bash -c "$(curl http://www.packetanglers.com/installavd.sh)"